dergigi/dergigi.github.io/bitcoin/_posts/2018-06-10-bitcoins-energy-consumption-shift-in-perspective.markdown

 In other words: The "mining of new bitcoins" will eventually stop.
 The mining of valid blocks will continue after that.

-In Bitcoin, code truly is law.
+{% include image.html name="getblocksubsidy.png" caption="In Bitcoin, code truly is law." %}

 One could argue that we are currently in the bitcoin equivalent of the Gold Rush, where the reward for mining as well as the future projected